Perfectly transparent boundary conditions and wave propagation in lattice Boltzmann schemes: Scalar problems

-The study of the roots $\timeShiftOperator$ of \eqref{eq:charEquation} as functions of $\fourierShift$ allows a characterization of both consistency and stability (at least with necessary conditions based solely on the modulus of eigenvalues, i.e. von Neumann criterion) as follows (proof in \cite{bellotti2025stability} and references therein).
-We also indulge on a long description of other properties of the \lbmScheme{1}{2}, such as dissipation, damping, and propagation, which---although elementary---are scattered or nowhere to be found in previous works. \begin{proposition}[Consistency and stability of the \lbmScheme{1}{2} scheme with periodic boundary conditions] The \lbmScheme{1}{2} scheme is such that there exists a unique eigenvalue $\timeShiftOperator_{\textnormal{phy}}(\frequency\spaceStep)$ of $\schemeMatrixBulkFourier(e^{i\frequency\spaceStep})$ with $\frequency\spaceStep\in[-\pi, \pi]$ (equivalently, root of \eqref{eq:charEquation} with $\fourierShift=e^{i\frequency\spaceStep}$) such that
+The study of the roots $\timeShiftOperator$ of \eqref{eq:charEquation} as functions of $\fourierShift$ allows a characterization of both consistency and stability\footnote{At least concerning necessary conditions based solely on the modulus of eigenvalues, i.e. von Neumann criterion.} as follows (proof in \cite{bellotti2025stability} and references therein).
+We also indulge on a long description of other properties of the \lbmScheme{1}{2}, such as dissipation, damping, and propagation, which---although elementary---are scattered or nowhere to be found in previous works. \begin{proposition}[Consistency and stability of the \lbmScheme{1}{2} scheme on $\relatives$] The \lbmScheme{1}{2} scheme is such that there exists a unique eigenvalue $\timeShiftOperator_{\textnormal{phy}}(\frequency\spaceStep)$ of $\schemeMatrixBulkFourier(e^{i\frequency\spaceStep})$ with $\frequency\spaceStep\in[-\pi, \pi]$ (equivalently, root of \eqref{eq:charEquation} with $\fourierShift=e^{i\frequency\spaceStep}$) such that

 This entails that the scheme is first-order accurate when $\relaxationParameter\in(0, 2)$ and second-order accurate when $\relaxationParameter = 2$.

 The scheme is $\ell^2$--stable, namely there exists $C>0$ such that $\sup_{\frequency\spaceStep\in[-\pi, \pi]} |\schemeMatrixBulkFourier(e^{i\frequency\spaceStep})^{\indexTime}|\leq C$ for all $\indexTime\in\naturals$, if and only if